-- 6.1.
-Landscaping and Plantings. - 6.1.1.
+- 6.1.1.
 Tree Requirements. §16-5.6.d(3) requires that a minimum of 14 trees per acre are required for single- and multi-family developments, nonresidential developments, and open areas.
 The total acreage of the site is 20.034 acres which requires 281 trees (20.034 14 = 280.476).
 206 total trees are proposed.
-A design exception is required. - 6.1.2.
+A design exception is required.
+The applicant indicates that the limit of disturbance is 12.27 acres, requiring 172 trees, which the applicant provides.
+While this may be the case, it is for the Board to determine whether a waiver is granted such that the tree requirement is based off limit of disturbance, rather than the total tract size.
+As of now a design exception is still required. - 6.1.2.
 Guarantee of Plant Material.
-Per §16-5.6.d(10), the Landscape Details sheet should be revised to include notes guaranteeing plant material for at least two years. - 6.1.3.
+Per §16-5.6.d(10), the Landscape Details sheet should be revised to include notes guaranteeing plant material for at least two years.
+The revised submission does not indicate conformance with the requirement.
+The plan should be updated to reflect the requirement, otherwise a design exception is required.

+- 6.1.3.
 Planting Installation.
-Per §16-5.6.d(11), a note should be added to the plan indicating that plantings will be installed in accordance with the American Standard for Nursery Stock. - 6.1.4.
+Per §16-5.6.d(11), a note should be added to the plan indicating that plantings will be installed in accordance with the American Standard for Nursery Stock.
+Note 4 on sheet 28 has been updated to indicate this information.
+The plan complies. - 6.1.4.
 Street Trees.
 A design exception is required.
 Pursuant to §16-5.6.d(15), street trees shall be centered between the edge of the curb and the sidewalk, located at least 3 ft from the curb, at 50 ft intervals along the street.
 Although the proposed street trees are spaced at 50 ft intervals along NJSH Route 206, they are situated on the interior side of the side walk, as opposed to exterior between the sidewalk and curbing.
-A design exception will be required for this item. - 6.1.5.
+A design exception will be required for this item.
+The applicant indicates that this configuration was based on the recommendation of the Township Landscape Architect and is a reasonable approach to facilitate tree development and health. - 6.1.5.
 Planting Design.
 We defer review of the remainder of the landscape and buffer requirements to the Board Landscape Architect.